Developer Guide

 Future extensions:

-command only displays a price histogram with a fixed number of 10 bins (columns).
+Currently the stat command only displays a price histogram with a fixed number of 10 bins (columns).

 Here are several extensions that can be implemented in the future: